thiennp/frontend-mastery-hub/levels/117/README.md

-# Level 117: TypeScript Tooling & IDE
+# Level 117: Compiler Options

 ## Overview
-This level focuses on typescript tooling & ide and provides comprehensive learning materials, examples, and projects.
+This level focuses on compiler options and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of typescript tooling & ide
+- Understand the core concepts of compiler options
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns